 Willi’s Wine Bar – Santa Rosa

-A beloved Sonoma institution for 15 years, Willi’s Wine Bar burned to the ground in the 2017 wildfires, but after much pleading from its loyal followers, it triumphantly rose from the ashes, reopening in a new location in spring 2019.
-From the outside, the sleek and contemporary space located in a Santa Rosa shopping centre might not look quite as homey as the original roadhouse, but Willi’s laid-back, friendly spirit that is Sonoma County’s signature lives on within – as does a handful of its most popular small plates, like the Moroccan lamb chops and Tunisian roasted carrots.
-A mix of hyper-local and international, the wine list boasts more than 50 selections by the glass, a whopping 16 wine flights and a private stash of premium, hard-to-find bottles.
-While you’re there, take a peek above the bar where a single horseshoe hangs.
-It’s the only thing saved from the 2017 wreckage – an inspiring symbol of survival.
+A beloved Sonoma institution for 15 years, Willi’s Wine Bar burned to the ground in the 2017 wildfires but, after much pleading from its loyal followers, it triumphantly rose from the ashes, reopening in a new location in 2019.
+From the outside, the sleek and contemporary space located in a Santa Rosa shopping centre might not look quite as homey as the original roadhouse, but Willi’s laid-back, friendly spirit that is Sonoma County’s signature lives on within – as does a handful of its most popular small plates, like the Moroccan lamb chops, curried crab tacos, and Tunisian roasted carrots.
+A mix of hyper-local and international, the wine list boasts more than 40 selections available by the glass, 2 oz. pours, half-bottle, or bottle, 10 wine flights and a private stash of premium, hard-to-find bottles.

 - Address: 1415 Town and Country Drive, Santa Rosa